 Engage your students with BMSC Live – online marine science programming!

-Virtual sessions are typically 45-60 minutes in length, and are designed to be interactive and informative, almost like being here!
+Virtual sessions are typically 45-60 minutes in length, and are designed to be interactive and informative, allowing students to ask questions in real time as the mysteries of the ocean are revealed and explained by our educators!
 Programs start at $150/session for K-12 and post-secondary schools, and $200/session for private adult groups.
-If you are a K-12 teacher at a Canadian school, we encourage you to contact firstname.lastname@example.org to find out if your class is eligible to receive your first show free!
+If you are a K-12 teacher at a Canadian school, please contact us by email to find out if your class is eligible to receive your first show free!

 Marine Invertebrate Diversity – Lab

 Students will explore the diversity of live marine invertebrates found in Barkley Sound.
 This activity can be tailored to any age or interest level.
 Sessions start by examining characteristics of invertebrates vs. vertebrates and an introduction to classification systems of living things.
 Then the focus is all about the unique characteristics and adaptations that help our most common west coast species thrive.

 The Bamfield Marine Sciences Centre is located on the doorstep of the Pacific Ocean, and an amazing array of creatures can be found right underneath our docks.
 Our educators will first show off these organisms by safely and carefully lifting some species right up onto the dock.
 After taking a look, we then investigate a sample of microscopic planktonic larvae, and finally take you underwater with our new ROV.
 Armed with a 4K live camera, the ROV allows you to discover the incredible diversity of species who make Bamfield Inlet their home!

 Live from Brady’s Beach, featuring tidepools! – Field Trip